Meet the mystery balloon man of the West Village

 Building doorman Michael Suggs appreciates the art.

 “Half of New York is comprised of scaffolding so I guess it takes away from the scaffolding,” Suggs said about the balloon cats, Jedi, unicorns and other random objects hung every morning.
-“It’s like a guessing game a game of charades everybody’s trying to figure out what it is it today.”
+“It’s like a guessing game, a game of charades everybody’s trying to figure out what it is it today.”

 At around 8 a.m., Joel Klein, known to friends as “Balloon Banksy,” gets off the elevator, walks past Suggs, and keeps the public waiting no more.